lnicastro/SID/README.md

 # SID
 Spherical Indexing for Databases

 SID is a set of tools aimed at implementing a powerful indexing system for astronomical catalogues and other data with spherical coordinates, stored into MySQL / MariaDB databases.
-SID is able to use both HTM and HEALPix pixelization schemas and it allows very fast query execution even on billion-row tables.
+SID is able to use both  [HTM](http://www.skyserver.org/htm/) and [HEALPix](http://healpix.jpl.nasa.gov/) pixelization schemas and it allows very fast query execution even on billion-row tables.
+The library is mostly derived from [DIF](https://github.com/lnicastro/DIF), with the main difference being its fully UDFs structure.
+This means that it is not necessary to install a dedicated storage engine (like in DIF) and consequently it is not requested to have MySQL built from the source code.
+You only need to have the MySQL header files installed together with `mysql_config`.
+See e.g. the [MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/adding-functions.html).

 Written to be used on Linux and Mac OS.

-THIS IS WORK IN PROGESS !
+## THIS IS WORK IN PROGESS !
+The current version is still a beta release, so please report any problem to the authors.

 ## Requirements